COVID restrictions ramp up as international travel from China resumes

 Malaysia put in place additional tracking and surveillance measures.
 The Philippines is also considering imposing tests.

-US government officials are considering ramping up controls, too, citing concerns about the "lack of transparent data" coming from Beijing.
+US government officials are ramping up controls, too, citing concerns about the "lack of transparent data" coming from Beijing.
+Beginning on 5 January, all air passengers two years old and older will require a negative result from a test no more than two days before departure from China, Hong Kong or Macao.

-The EU and the UK have not yet announced any new restrictions for travellers from China.
+In the EU, Italy has ordered COVID-19 antigen swabs and virus sequencing for all travellers coming from China, the health minister said on Wednesday.
+The Belgian mayor has also called for COVID checks to be reintroduced on tourists entering from China.

 Why are countries concerned about travellers incoming from China?